IBM/deploy-graph-db-container/README.md

         $ ibmcloud login -a api.au-syd.bluemix.net
         ```

-  * Initialize the IBM Bluemix Container Service plugin
+  * Initialize the IBM Cloud Container Service plugin
     ```
     $ ibmcloud cs init
     ```
-    If you want to create a Kubernetes cluster in a region other than the Bluemix region that you selected earlier, specify this region.
+    If you want to create a Kubernetes cluster in a region other than the IBM Cloud region that you selected earlier, specify this region.

     - US South
       ```